jrkosinski/articles/security-manager/code/README.md

 We will create an interface called ISecurityManager, and make SeceurityManager implement it.

-Aside from the usual benefits of hiding implementations behind interfaces, there is a real practical reason for this as well; and to achieve the benefit you'll need to store ISecurityManager and SecurityManager in different .sol files.
+Aside from the usual design benefits that come with hiding implementations behind interfaces, there is a real practical reason for this as well; and to achieve the benefit you'll need to store ISecurityManager and SecurityManager in different .sol files.
 When you deploy new contracts that reference an existing on-chain SecurityManager, you won't need to deploy all of the SecurityManager contract's code with it; just only the interface.
 Not only is it unnecessary to re-deploy the SecurityManager implementation, doing so can significantly add to your deployment costs!

 ```
 // this generalizes the interface of SecurityManager and hides its implementation